obinnajohnphill/YoutubeVideo_Non_Laravel/README.md

 8. The first time you view all saved videos, the system returns record from database and saves it into the cache

 9. If same record is querried within 1 hr, the cached version is returned and cache expires after one hour

+**View Data Stored in Cache**

+2. ssh into your server

+1. Run: telnet localhost 11211

+3. Run: get select (to view data stored in cache with "select key")